Azure-Samples/cognitive-services-speech-sdk/samples/batch/csharp/README.md

 and optionally

-- the IDs of any acoustic or language models your want to apply.
+- the references of any custom models your want to apply.
+- deploy the Azure function

 With this information, change the definitions of the appropriate constants in `program.cs`.